DRC-Zambia border reopens, copper exports resume

 Zambia resumed trade with the Democratic Republic of Congo (DRC) on Tuesday after closing the border with the neighboring country on Saturday.

-Congo’s move to ban imports of beer, soft drinks, and lime last month sparked protests on its side of the frontier.
+The DRC’s move to ban imports of beer, soft drinks and lime last month sparked protests on its side of the border.
 This prompted Zambia to announce the border closure, citing concerns for the safety of transport drivers who were being attacked.

 “The borders are open,” Zambian Trade Minister Chipoka Mulenga told Bloomberg.